-We have audited the accompanying consolidated balance sheets of European Wax Center, Inc. and subsidiaries (the "Company") as of December 31, 2022 and December 25, 2021, the related consolidated statements of operations, comprehensive income (loss), mezzanine equity and stockholders'/members' equity, and cash flows, for each of the three years in the period ended December 31, 2022, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022 and December 25, 2021, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2022, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of European Wax Center, Inc. and subsidiaries (the "Company") as of January 6, 2024 and December 31, 2022, the related consolidated statements of operations, comprehensive income (loss), mezzanine equity and stockholders'/members' equity, and cash flows, for each of the three years in the period ended January 6, 2024, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of January 6, 2024 and December 31, 2022, and the results of its operations and its cash flows for each of the three years in the period ended January 6, 2024, and company accepted in the United States of America.